GSA/idmanagement.gov/_fpki/announcements/01_chrome_ballot_193.md

 ![Chrome Error Screen]({{site.baseurl}}/img/google_ballot193_hot_topic_error.png){:style="width:70%;float:center;"}

 ## What Other Browsers Enforce This Requirement?
 Chrome is the only browser currently enforcing this requirement for TLS/SSL certificates.
 If other browser vendors decide to enforce this requirement, we will post updates to this announcement.
-Please also check the [FPKI-Guides' Issues](https://github.com/GSA/fpki-guides/issues){:target="_blank"}{:rel="noopener noreferrer"} for in-progress discussions.
+Please also check the [FPKI-Guides' Issues](https://github.com/GSA/fpki-guides/issues){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for in-progress discussions.

 ## What Should I Do?
 To prevent Chrome browsing errors: